Returning to the gym can be both a daunting task – and an incredibly useful one.

 Implementing eccentric isometrics will not only improve the rate at which we regain our skill strength, but it will also limit the load that we can lift or, another way of looking at it – Increase the Exertion level at the same weight – keeping you safe in the long run!

-Get your hands on The Superhuman Strength Protocol - maximize your strength potential.
+Get your hands on The Unshakable Strength Protocol - maximize your strength potential.

 3. Decrease/Progress – Mechanical Demand Factors